Leaning Church Vineyard, Wines, Cellar-Door, Cafe/Restaurant & Catering

 A new designer three bedroom residence overlooking the vineyard was established in 2011 and is currently used as owners residence, however is capable of being used as a corporate retreat, having been designed with entertaining in mind with a host of quality features for ease and practicality of service and comfort whether for guests or domestic use.
 The homestead boasts the inclusion of a fully insulated cellar with a capacity of 2,000 dozen bottles of wine and is designed for access with pallet jack.
 (Homestead floorplans available upon request).

 Currently all wines under the Leaning Church brand are made by contract winemakers, currently Jeremy Dineen at Joseph Chromy Wines.
-There is also a contract to provide approximately 50 Tonnes of Pinot Noir and Chardonnay to Jansz Wines for Premium Sparkling wines, this contract is in the third year of a three year contract, which can be extended/continues if desired, or the fruit (or component of) may be directed in to increasing product under the Leaning Church label for increased domestic or export growth.
+There is also a contract to provide up to approximately 50 Tonnes of Pinot Noir and Chardonnay to Jansz Wines for Premium Sparkling wines, this contract has just been renewed for a further 3 years, which can be extended/continues if desired, or the fruit (or component of) may be directed in to increasing product under the Leaning Church label for increased domestic or export growth as there is flexibility to sell or retain additional fruit as required.
 If this were to happen it would be worthwhile considering the option of establishing a winery onsite.
 At this stage the production under the Leaning Church label is approximately 1,500 cases annually, but with an existing ability to expand significantly, particularly for export without the necessity to purchase additional fruit or the need to expand plantings immediately is an existing and viable project.
 Included in the attached imagery is also the total area under vine and planting areas by variety.
 Approximately 2 tonnes of Riesling grapes are purchased from local growers each year to further supplement the wines available at cellar door for Leaning Church patrons and could be expanded upon if desired.

 Ideally located only a couple of minutes out of Lilydale and just 20 minutes approximately from Launceston on the Tamar Valley and North East Wine Route, the vineyard is in a perfect spot for visitors and locals to frequent for tastings and meals, for brides and grooms for weddings, for corporate lunches and dinners, and ease of access for tourist traffic.
 From a tourism perspective the North East Rail Trail is expected to bring 30,000 additional visitors per year to the region, principally aimed at recreational tourists wishing to experience the walking and cycling tracks accessed from the old railway line, and has been approved as part of The Strategic Infrastructure Corridors (Strategic and Recreational Use) Bill 2016.
 Federally funded and to be managed by the Dorset Council, with development and construction anticipated to start in mid 2017 brings with it an exciting opportunity for visitors of the trail passing directly adjacent to the property.